smorad/um_cisc_7404/05_to.typ

 We found a policy that maximizes the reward #pause

-We want to maximize the discounted return, not the reward! #pause
+But we want to maximize the discounted return, not the reward! #pause

 We have one last thing to do